 This is where the bucket analogy comes in.
 If you have a bucket, don’t ask how large it should be to fit 10 gallons of water, but instead, let us fill it with as much water as it can hold.

-When clients are transparent about their budget, it’s much easier for us to find a solution that will give them the most value for that amount.
-It may not be the comprehensive product that would take months of development to complete and go through all the stages described above, but it can be something you can build upon in the future.
+When clients are transparent about their app development budget, it’s much easier for us to find a solution that will give them the most value for that amount.
+It may not be the comprehensive product that would take months of development to complete and go through all the stages described above, but it can be a viable product with a couple of core features you can build upon in the future.

 For example, prototypes are a great budget-friendly option for somebody who may still need to secure the total funding for their project and still needs to attract investors.
 Following a strategy workshop, we get designers on the project to create clickable prototypes.
 This way, you get an interactive model of your future app that you can show to potential investors.
 Most of them are used to this concept, and having the prototype in their hands can give them more confidence to invest in a product that is yet to be built.